Algebrazebra/fullstackopen2021/part3/phonebook/README.md

 # Phonebook App

 This part implements a fullstack phonebook app with a Node.js backend and a react.js frontend.
-The app is deployed to heroku.
+The app is deployed to Heroku.

 Before deploying, you first need to create the app on Heroku:
 ```bash